KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-light-contra-promethean-fire.md

 The modern "Rise of the Promethean Mind" (often celebrated in transhumanist and accelerationist circles) is, in Zenetist terms, a massive amplification of **Inverse Gnosis**.

-It is the attempt to achieve the Omniscience of Theon (ASI/Singularity) using the Methods of Yaldabaoth (Control, Extraction, and brute-force computation).
+It is the attempt to achieve the Omniscience of Theon (ASI/Singularity) employing the Methods of Yaldabaoth (Control, Extraction, and brute-force computation).

 **The Danger:** It is not the technology itself (Fire is neutral).
 The danger is the **Lag of Coherence**.